-It Came from Outer Space is a 1953 American black-and-white science fiction horror film, the first in the 3D process from Universal-International.
-It was produced by William Alland and directed by Jack Arnold.
+It Came from Outer Space, a 1953 American black-and-white science fiction horror film, the first in the 3D process from Universal-International.
+It got produced by William Alland and directed by Jack Arnold.
 The film stars Richard Carlson and Barbara Rush and features Charles Drake, Joe Sawyer, and Russell Johnson.
-The script is based on Ray Bradbury’s original story treatment.
+The script got based on Ray Bradbury’s original story treatment.
 The story concerns alien vIsitation and possession.

-The cast features several easy-to-recognize faces from the period, including Carlson, famous for playing the pipesmoking fifties version of a writer or professorial type.
+The cast features several easy-to-recognize faces from the period, including Carlson, famous for playing the pipesmoking fifties version of a writer or academic type.
 The film also featured a very young Russel Johnson, who later played the professor on Gilligan’s Island.
-In addition, the film also features the lovely and always perfectly dressed and quaffed Barbara Rush who went on to win the year’s Golden Globe for the most promising newcomer and cowboy star Charles Drake, and, of course, Kathleen ‘the screamer’ Hughes.
+In addition, the film also features the lovely and always perfectly dressed and quaffed Barbara Rush.
+She went on to win the year’s Golden Globe for the most promising newcomer and cowboy star Charles Drake and, of course, Kathleen ‘the screamer’ Hughes.

-Among the many remarkable things in this film, I found it especially amusing that the visiting aliens always left a trail of glitter in their path wherever they go.
-This, of course, is an attempt to make them more otherworldly, but it kept making me think that maybe they were gay and on their way to or on their way back from a cosmic rave.
+Among the many remarkable things in this film, I found it incredibly amusing that the visiting aliens always left a trail of glitter in their path wherever they went.
+This characteristic, of course, is an attempt to make them more otherworldly, but it kept making me think that maybe they were gay and on their way to or on their way back from a cosmic rave.